Analysis: Sterling returns to the 1980s, and it may get cheaper still

 Fund managers, analysts and former policymakers believe such a scenario is unlikely, but suspect the pound will need to get cheaper before investors return.

-The currency fell to as low as $1.1407 on Wednesday as investors grow fearful of the economic outlook.
-Sterling has lost nearly 10% of its value since early June -- a huge move for one of the world's major G10 currencies.
+The currency fell to as low as $1.1407 on Wednesday as investors grow fearful of the economic outlook under new British Prime Minister Liz Truss.

 Register now for FREE unlimited access to Reuters.com